efodthe2nd/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script 4-listmorefiles displays contents including hidden files The script 5-listfilesdigitonly displays long format and user ID The script 6-firstdirectory creates a directory in tmp directory
+The script 4-listmorefiles displays contents including hidden files The script 5-listfilesdigitonly displays long format and user ID The script 6-firstdirectory creates a directory in tmp directory the script 7-movethatfile moves a file from tmp to my_first_directory